JanSharp/quick-adjustable-inserters/notes.md

   - [ ] prevent 2 players from interacting with the same inserter at the same time
   - [ ] add force restriction
 - [ ] enter idle state when the inserter gets rotated, teleported or changes force while the grid/overlay is active
-- [x] ~~update existing grids/arrows/invisible entities whenever tech level or inserter prototype changes~~
+- [x] update existing grids/arrows/invisible entities whenever tech level or inserter prototype changes
-  - [x] enter idle state when prototypes change
-  - [ ] update existing grids/arrows/invisible entities whenever tech level changes
 - [ ] listen to destroy events to switch to idle as soon as possible
 - [x] maybe add a rendering circle on the inserter itself
 - [ ] maybe detect inserters that are by default diagonal and allow them to be diagonal first, then perpendicular after research